spoese/RepData_PeerAssessment1/PA1_template.md

 activity <- read.csv("activity.csv")
 ```

+Now we begin to actually load the data.
+We check to see if the file has already
+been unzipped, and if it has not, we unzip the file.
+Then the file is read into
+the `activity` variable using `read.csv()`.

 ```r
 activity$date <- as.Date(activity$date, "%Y-%m-%d")
 ```

+Lastly, since it will be important in order to answer future questions, we
+reformat the `date` column of the `activity` data frame to be in the date
+format.

 ## What is mean total number of steps taken per day?

 ```r
 aggSteps <- tapply(activity$steps,activity$date,sum,na.rm=TRUE)
 ```

+First, we can use `tapply()` to sum up the number of steps in each day, removing
+any `NA`'s for now.

 ```r